 What’s the Difference Between Alligators and Crocodiles?

-The jaw is another easy way to tell an alligator from a crocodile.
-Alligators have a wide upper jaw, which allows for the lower teeth to be hidden in the mouth.
-By contrast, the upper and lower jaws of a crocodile are the same size, exposing both sets of teeth as they interlock on the jawline creating a kind of toothy grin.
-From a distance, it’s usually easy to tell one from the other simply by looking at the shape of the snout and the teeth.
+Jawline: Alligators have a wide upper jaw, which allows for the teeth to remain hidden in the mouth.
+Crocodiles are different from alligators in this sense, where both upper and lower jaws of a crocodile are the same size, exposing their teeth as they interlock, creating the look of a toothy grin.
+From a distance, it’s not too difficult to tell the difference between an alligator and a crocodile when looking at the shape of the snout and visibility of the teeth.

-Where Do They Live?
+Where Do Alligators and Crocodiles Live?

 Are you ready to come face to face with a living dinosaur?
-You can at Everglades Holiday Park – the premier destination for families, outdoor enthusiasts and reptile aficionados.
-With exciting airboat tours, live alligator presentations and the chance to pose with a baby alligator for a picture, the park is South Florida’s best family fun locale for adventure.
+You can at Everglades Holiday Park!
+Our gator park is a premier destination for families, outdoor enthusiasts, and reptile aficionados alike.
+There’s no better place to experience exciting Everglades airboat tours, live alligator presentations, and Everglades animal encounters with the chance to pose with a baby alligator for a picture.
+Our park is South Florida’s best family fun locale for adventure.